ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 - How to load a scenario.
 - How to select specific heliostats for alignment and ray tracing.
 - Activating the heliostat kinematics to align the heliostat for ray tracing.
-- Performing heliostat ray tracing to generate flux density images on the tower target areas.
+- Performing heliostat ray tracing to generate flux density images on the tower's target areas.

 .. warning::